The Mystical Glens of Antrim, Windswept Coastal Scenery, Historic Lighthouses, and Much More

 Afternoon ferry back to Ballycastle.

-Ballycastle is the northern gateway to the Glens of Antrim and dates back to sometime around 1565 when a son of Sorley Boy McDonnell, the first Earl of Antrim built a castle in the centre of the old part of the town.
-Unfortunately, nothing of this castle remains today, but this area is definitely worth a walk around before you leave for Ballintoy.
+Ballycastle is the northern gateway to the Glens of Antrim and dates back to sometime around 1565 when a son of Sorley Boy McDonnell, the first Earl of Antrim, built a castle in the centre of the old part of the town.
+Unfortunately, nothing of this castle remains today, but this charming area is definitely worth walking around before you leave for Ballintoy.
 After leaving the town of Ballycastle you will follow a country road to Clare Woods.
 Following a short forest trail, you will continue on quiet country roads that will take you through the farming community of Craignagolman and Ballaghcravey.
 You will arrive at the world-famous Carrick-a-Rede Rope Bridge.
-This is an amazing place and if you are brave enough to cross the bridge that spans an 80 ft chasm, the experience will be invigorating but crossing is not compulsory.
-If you do wish to cross there is a charge for the pleasure!
+This is an unforgettable, famous attraction in the region.
+With a historic rope bridge spanning an 80 ft chasm, here you can test whether or not you’re good with heights!
+If you do wish to cross, tickets can be purchased at the site.
+Otherwise you can explore the nearby country.

 Distance: 14km / 8.75 miles, Ascent: 240 m / 720 ft, Approximate walking time: 4 / 5 hrs